 Camera lenses can get dirty very quickly.
-Since lenses are some of your most expensive photography investments, it’s well worth your time to keep them in tip-top shape.
+Since lenses are some of your most expensive photography investments, keeping them in tip-top shape is worth your time.
 In this post, we will be discussing how to clean a camera lens, discussing the best methods, and letting you know some things not to do.

-(By the way, these tips will also work for cleaning your filters.)
+(By the way, these tips will also work for cleaning filters.)

-You probably know that the cleanliness of your camera lens has a significant impact on the quality of your pictures.
+You probably know that your camera lens’s cleanliness significantly impacts your pictures’ quality.
 Keeping your camera lenses clean from dust and fingerprints helps produce sharper and clearer images.
-You won’t typically see the dust or fingerprint in your photo, but they affect the light and focus in the pictures you take.
+You won’t typically see the dust or fingerprint in your photo, but they affect the light and focus in your pictures.

-If you have an interchangeable lens camera, like a Sony, Canon, or Nikon, then you know that the lens has glass elements on both ends, front and rear.
+If you have an interchangeable lens camera, like a Sony, Canon, or Nikon, you know that the lens has glass elements on both ends, front and rear.
 When you change lenses on your camera, you can get dust or fingerprints on the end of the lens that attaches to the camera.
-You also have to clean this element, so that you don’t end up getting dust on your camera’s sensor.
+You also have to clean this element so you don’t get dust on your camera’s sensor.